04jono/jonochen.net/README.md

 # jonochen.net

-Personal website built using Django.
+Personal website built with Django.

 Deployed using Docker Compose, using NGINX and Gunicorn Docker containers.